bmstoss13/DS4002-Project1/README.md

 ## Reproducing Results

-1. Hardware/software requirements for running this project?
+1. Ensure that you have the necessary Python packages installed/imported into Jupyter Notebook.
 2. Copy DS4002-Project1 folder onto your computer, check that folder structure matches the above map of documentation.
-3. Download the emails.csv dataset.
+3. From the DATA folder, download the emails.csv dataset.
 4. In the SCRIPTS folder, execute ProcessingScript_EDA.ipynb.
 This script performs necessary data cleaning and text preprocessing using emails.csv, as well as illustrates important relationships between variables through graphs and tables.
-Finally, this file outputs a cleaned dataset, preprocessed_data.csv that will be used in the AnalysisScript.ipynb.
+Finally, this file outputs a cleaned dataset -- preprocessed_data.csv -- that will be used in AnalysisScript.ipynb.
 5. Execute AnalysisScript.ipynb.
-This file uses preprocessed_data.csv to run the three models - KNN, Logistic Regression, and Decision Tree.
-Once the models are built, they are compared based on precision and accuracy.
-The file will note the highest performing model, as well as compare the precision and accuracy levels of each model.
+This file uses preprocessed_data.csv to run the three models: KNN, Logistic Regression, and Decision Tree.
+Once the models are built, they are compared based on precision and accuracy levels.
+The file will identify the highest performing model, as well as compare the precision and accuracy levels of each model.